JanMarvin/readspss/README.md

 `read.sav` and `read.por` are the main functions and feature of this package.

 It works.
 Testing is welcome though the package is still at an early stage.
-Its read function is extensively tested on approximately 600+ sav-files and a good dozen of por-files.
+Its read function is extensively tested on approximately 600+ sav-files and ~100 por-files.
 The code is maturing and is frequently tested.
 The read functions imports everything into a data frame.
 Including long strings and labels.
 Various features such as importing of value label or missings are tested and are working as intended.

 Features of the package are reading of